 If I were to do it over, I would get this all situated on an open air test bench.
 That would eliminate any airflow concerns, although I am confident in this round of testing.
 It would have also made it easier for the swapping of coolers and application of the TIM.

-The Arctic Liquid Freezer II is a great buy with an MSRP of $75.99.
-It looks pretty good; it is not too loud and, most importantly, it cools great.
-I had been a long-time user of Arctics thermal compounds.
+All things considered, the Arctic Liquid Freezer II is a great buy with an MSRP of $75.99.
+It looks pretty good; it’s not too loud, and most importantly, it cools great.
+I had already been a long-time user of Arctics thermal compounds.
 Now, when looking for an AIO for a system, I wouldn’t hesitate to pick up one of the Liquid Freezer II coolers.